cda-tum/mqt-qecc/README.md

 At the moment the general QLDPC decoder [[2]](https://ieeexplore.ieee.org/abstract/document/9682738) and heuristic (which improves the runtime of the algorithm) [[1]](todo) are implemented.
-At the moment, we use open-source software by Joshka Roffe et al.: [[3]](https://github.com/quantumgizmos/bias_tailored_qldpc) to construct codes.
+At the moment, we use open-source software by Joschka Roffe et al.: [[3]](https://github.com/quantumgizmos/bias_tailored_qldpc) to construct codes.

 If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by